U.S. Real GDP Normalized Peak Plot over last 15 Recessions (1929-2021)

 About this visualization

 Back in 2009, I wanted to highlight how bad the effect of the Great Recession was on U.S. output.
-This plot shows that the current COVID-19 recession (started Feb.
-2020) has had a historic negative effect on U.S. GDP, with a 10.2% decline in the first two quarters of the recession.
-None of the previous 14 recessions have come close, with a 6.5% decline in the first two quarters of the Great Depression (1929-1933) being the next biggest.
+This plot shows that the most recent COVID-19 recession (started Feb.
+2020) had a historic negative effect on U.S. GDP, with a 10.1% decline in the first two quarters of the recession.
+None of the previous 14 recessions have come close, with a 5.5% decline in the first two quarters of the Great Depression (1929-1933) being the next biggest.
 If you zoom out, you will see that U.S. output during the Great Depression (1929-1933) had a decline of 27.5% after 3.5 years and took a full 7 years to get back to its 1929 peak level.
 The Great Recession (2007-2009) took 3.5 years to get back to its peak level.
-This might be an indication that our current COVID-19 recession will take a long time to get back to the 2019 Q4 peak real GDP of $19.3 trillion.
+However, the most recent COVID-19 recession (Q1 to Q2, 2021) took only a year-and-a-half (6 quarters) to get back to its 2019 Q4 peak real GDP of $19.3 trillion.
+This ends up being the median recovery time over the last 15 recessions.

 The data underlying the visualization on this page default to showing GDPC1 series values in the 15 recessions from 3 quarters before the peak to 10 quarters after the peak.
 However, the data here are available to be viewed from 3 years before the peak to 10 years after the peak.